insightfuls/minimalist-async-di/README.md

  * Register constructors (classes) along with names of dependencies to provide as arguments.
  * Register synchronous or asynchronous (returning a Promise) factory functions along with names of dependencies to provide as arguments.
  * Register pre-constructed beans (e.g. to provide configuration values).
- * Optionally call an asynchronous init() method (returning a Promise) immediately after construction or obtaining a bean from a factory.
  * Getting beans is asynchronous (returns a Promise).
  * Use dot notation to get (or specify as a dependency) a property of a bean instead of the bean itself.
  * All beans are singletons.